0HugoHu/SDFocus/README.md

 # SDFocus
-A campus forum App created by Chengdu Shude Middle School（成都树德中学）students.
+A campus forum App created by Chengdu Shude High School（成都树德中学）students.

 # Notice
 This application was developed during **2015 to 2016**.
 The technology used in the project is inevitably outdated.
 The server has stopped renewing, so the application is no longer functioning properly.
 Special thanks to the main contributor @Jerry笑.